-The planner takes as input the map, created by the mapper, and consists of two sub-components: the high level and the low level planner.
-The high level planner combines a history of the block attempts with the map and goal specification to plan which block to move next.
+The planner takes as input the map, created by the mapper, and consists of two subcomponents: the high-level and the low-level planner.
+The high-level planner combines a history of the block attempts with the map and goal specification to plan which block to move next.
 Given the selected block and the map, the low level planner plans a path for the arm to move the gripper from the current position to the current block location (pick), and then (once grasped) to move the block to the desired position on the table (place).
 The low level planner uses MoveIt [60] for motion planning.
-In addition to assuming that the map provided by the mapper is correct, the planner assumes that the (1) world is stationary (other than the robot movement and the block moved by the robot) and that (2) the planner output is reasonable given the task (i.e., there exists a trajectory that can be executed within a reasonable time-bound given the planner selected from the MoveIt library).
+In addition to assuming that the map provided by the mapper is correct, the planner assumes that the 1) world is stationary (other than the robot movement and the block moved by the robot) and that 2) the planner output is reasonable given the task (i.e., there exists a trajectory that can be executed within a reasonable time-bound given the planner selected from the MoveIt library).

 The controller takes as input the planned path and outputs commands to the robot's arm and gripper, moving the robot arm along the chosen path to pick and place selected blocks.
-In addition to assuming the path selected by the planner is desirable, the controller assumes: (1) the robot's arm moves at the expected speed within the set bounds, (2) the gripper is working properly; (2) the robot joint movements are expected, (4) up-to-date robot state is available, with robot not being in an error state; and (5) no collision is detected during trajectory execution.
+In addition to assuming the path selected by the planner is desirable, the controller assumes:

+- the robot's arm moves at the expected speed within the set bounds; - 2) the gripper is working properly; - 3) the robot joint movements are expected; - up-to-date robot state is available, with robot not being in an error state; - no collision is detected during trajectory execution.
 The expected output of the controller is joint movements to move the robot's arm.

 3) Alignment and Progress Checkers: Fig. 8 summarizes both the veracity and progress checkers we implemented for this case study.
 Alignment checkers were implemented for each assumption with two exceptions.
 Due to the difficulty in detecting in real time if the robot's camera is not calibrated properly, we did not implement a camera calibration checker for this study.
-Additionally, we did not implement an alignment checker to evaluate expected planner output.
+In addition, we did not implement an alignment checker to evaluate expected planner output.
 Future work should explore how such alignment checkers could be implemented to check both of these assumptions.
-In addition to the alignment checkers, we implemented three progress checkers, which monitored the (1) mean speed of the robot (computed as the running average of time taken per swap), (2) the time elapsed since the last swap was complete, and (3) the number of completed swaps divided by the total number of required swaps identified at the start of the task.
+In addition to the alignment checkers, we implemented three progress checkers, which monitored the 1) mean speed of the robot (computed as the running average of time taken per swap), 2) the time elapsed since the last swap was complete, and 3) the number of completed swaps divided by the total number of required swaps identified at the start of the task.

-4) Study-Specific Details: Purported Performance.
-The purported performance for the robot is given by where SwapsRemaining is the remaining number of swap operations at time t and $T_0$ is the average time for the robot to complete one swap under nominal circumstances. $T_0$ was pre-calculated empirically to be approximately nine seconds.
+4) Study-Specific Details: Purported performance: The purported performance for the robot is given by where, SwapsRemaining is the remaining number of swap operations at time t and T_0 is the average time for the robot to complete one swap under nominal circumstances.
+T_0 was precalculated empirically to be approximately nine seconds.
+Raw weight: The raw weight for this case study is computed using (14), but with values $\alpha = 3$, $\beta = 0.2$.

-$$\overline{C}([o_t, \ldots]) = SwapsRemaining \cdot T_0, \tag{16}$$
+$$\overline{C}([o_t, \ldots]) = \text{SwapsRemaining} \cdot T_0$$ (16)